Anbranin/notes/book_notes/feminism_is_for_everybody.md

 WHy?
 Because I never saw enough movies growing up that passed the bechdel test.
 I never saw women being friends in media.
 Anyways back to the notes.

+## Consciousness-Raising
+## A constant change of heart
+All women aren't feminists (duh)
+Males benefit more than females from the patriarchy--but females still take part in it and are inculcated in its ideals.
+Therefore to be true feminists, women must raise hteir consciousness.
+Learning about patriarchy as a system of domination/how it's perpetuated and maintained is important.
+Early on the feminist movement was largely about women releasing pent-up hostility and rage about being victimized.
+This is therapeutic and served to bring important ideas to conscious thought.